Minister of Climate Change

-The Minister for Climate Change is a minister in the government of New Zealand with responsibility for climate change policy.
+The Minister of Climate Change is a minister in the New Zealand Government with responsibility for climate change policy.
 The position was formally established in 2005 as Minister responsible for Climate Change Issues, but was preceded by the informal role of Convenor of the Ministerial Group on Climate Change, which was held by the Minister of Energy Pete Hodgson.

-The present Minister is James Shaw.
+The present Minister is Simon Watts.

 Responsibilities

-The Minister for Climate Change has direct responsibility for the overall climate change policy direction at the domestic and international level.
+The Minister of Climate Change has direct responsibility for the overall climate change policy direction at the domestic and international level.
 This includes responsibility for the New Zealand Emissions Trading Scheme under the Climate Change Response Act 2002 and for setting emissions budgets and preparing emissions reduction and national adaptation plans under the Climate Change Response (Zero Carbon) Amendment Act 2019.

 Under the United Nations Framework Convention on Climate Change, the Minister is responsible for representing New Zealand in international negotiations on climate change.